davkow/on-my-bookshelf/docs/tutorials/add-a-new-user.md

 **Recommendation:** If you are using a fork of the on-my-bookshelf repo, create a new (working) branch to do this tutorial.
 This will help prevent a mistake from affecting your work in any another branch.

 This tutorial assumes you have set the `server_url` variable in Postman to `http://localhost:3000`.
-If you are **not** using variables in Postman, replace all occurrences of `{{server_url}}` in these examples with `http://localhost:3000`.
+If you are **not** using variables in Postman, replace all occurrences of `{server_url}` in these examples with `http://localhost:3000`.
 For more information on using environments and variables in Postman, see [Using Variables inside Postman](https://blog.postman.com/using-variables-inside-postman-and-collection-runner/).

 ## Add (enroll) a new user